codingMustache/codingMustache/README.md

 ## Joke of the Day

-You can't trust a ladder.
-It will always let you down
+I couldn't figure out how the seat belt worked.
+Then it just clicked.

 ## Daily Trivia

-Which of the following is NOT a computer science algorithm?
+Which kind of algorithm is Ron Rivest not famous for creating?
- 1. Quick Sort
+ 1. Secret sharing scheme
- 2. Float Sort
+ 2. Hashing algorithm
- 3. Bubble Sort
+ 3. Stream cipher
- 4. Merge Sort
+ 4. Asymmetric encryption

 <details>
   <summary>Answer</summary>
-  Float Sort
+  Secret sharing scheme
 </details>